botpress/botpress/integrations/Make/hub.md

 - Syncing chatbot data with other tools like spreadsheets, or databases.

 For detailed usage examples and scenario configurations, refer to the Botpress and Make.com documentation.

-## Limitations

-- Make.com's operations limits may apply depending on your subscription plan.
-- Latency in triggering actions or receiving data may occur depending on the complexity of the Make.com scenarios and the responsiveness of third-party services.

-## Contributing

-We encourage contributions!
-If you have ideas on how to improve the integration or have developed useful scenarios, please share them.

-Discover the power of automation by integrating Botpress with Make.com, and unlock new possibilities for your chatbot!